wikitops/ansible_docker/README.md

 #### Destroy

-To destroy on what Vagrant has created, just run this command :
+To destroy the Vagrant resources created, just run this command :

 ```bash
 $ vagrant destroy